 For those not too familiar with photography

 There are two types of camera lenses; zoom lenses and prime lenses.
-Zoom lenses are more familiar to most people.
-They allow you to zoom in and out on your subject.
-Prime lenses cannot.
+Zoom lenses allow you to zoom in and out on your subject and are more familiar to most people.
 Prime lenses have one fixed piece of glass so no zooming is possible.
 The trade off is sharper images with prime lenses.

 Zoom lenses come in handy when photographing events such as sports, weddings or wildlife.
 Since I don’t photograph or film much of those anymore, I started using prime lenses only.
-Prime lenses are my favorite for many reasons.
+Prime lenses have become my favorite lenses for a few years now.

-As a side note, I used to have the popular Canon 70mm-200mm F2.8 L series lens.
+I used to have the popular Canon 70mm-200mm F2.8 L series lens.
 I used this zoom lens on my Canon 5D MarkII and loved it very much.
 I paid $2,000.00 for it new: worth every penny.
-I sold it when I didn’t have a need for it any longer.
-Prime lenses were all I needed once I stopped photographing weddings.
+I sold it when prime lenses were all I needed once I stopped photographing weddings.
 It was difficult for me to part with this lens.
 The photos shot with this lens were always perfect.
 Sharp, nice color and warmth to each image, is what the Canon 70-200 provided.

 Now that you know the difference between zoom lenses and prime lenses, let’s talk about the Panasonic 25mm F1.7 prime lens.
 It’s a lightweight very fast lens that takes great photos and video.
 I highly recommend it.